Letters and notes from an old friend…

 In 1976 Prof. Dr. Victor Weisskopf invited me to join him for lunch at the faculty club at MIT where I introduced him to a friend, a journalist with the Wall Street Journal.
 The agenda was to have a discussion about science and religion.
 Professor Weisskopf was an active member of the Pontifical Academy in the Vatican.
 The question to be addressed was, ” How can the chairman of the MIT Physics Department be working with the Pope?
 What are you doing there?”

-Not too many months had passed since that lunch when Professor Weisskopf, one of the representative founders of CERN in Geneva, cleared a path so that in October 1977, I could go to meet with Dr. John S. Bell at CERN for the first time to discuss his work and the EPR paradox.
+Not too many months had passed since that lunch when Professor Weisskopf, a one time the Director General of CERN in Geneva (1961-1965), cleared a path so that in October 1977, I could go to meet with Dr. John S. Bell at CERN for the first time to discuss his work and the EPR paradox.

 Upon my return, Professor Weisskopf invited me to debrief in his study in his home in Cambridge, Massachusetts.
 He introduced me to his artwork and we paged through his art books, particularly focusing on those images that grappled with a representation of infinity.
 Of course, I awkwardly did my best to promote my concept of a moment of perfection within space-time: continuity-order, symmetry- relations, and harmony-dynamics.
 Little did I know that it would take another 25 years to find a container for the universe.